State of Wisconsin

 26.5.3.1 Payment Methods

-Initial premium payments must be paid by check or money order and are collected by the IM agency.
+Initial premium payments required to gain MAPP eligibility must be paid by check or money order and are collected by the Income Maintenance (IM) agency.
+This includes initial premiums at application or re-request.

 For ongoing premium payments, premium statements will be sent monthly.
 The statement will provide the amount due and how to pay the premium.